anhinga/fluid/MusicSynthTalk.md

 A 15-min talk with the same title was made available (Dec 2017): https://youtu.be/X6GCohQ-LHM

-More recently we used the self-referential capabilities of the network to edit the running network on the fly: one sends a request for update to one of the update neurons which produces an additive update for `Self` to absorb (January 25, 2018 experiment here: https://github.com/jsa-aerial/DMM/tree/master/examples/dmm/quil-controlled/interactive )
+More recently **we used the self-referential capabilities of the network to edit the running network on the fly**: one sends a request for update to one of the update neurons which produces an additive update for `Self` to absorb (January 25, 2018 experiment here: https://github.com/jsa-aerial/DMM/tree/master/examples/dmm/quil-controlled/interactive )

-Still more needs to be done to start unlocking the potential of this formalism for innovative schemas of computation and learning.
+We need to do more to start unlocking the potential of this formalism for innovative schemas of computation and learning.

-I think that, first of all, we need to build a more powerful and convenient interface and primitives for updating the running network on the fly in the spirit of January 25, 2018 in order to enable comfortable **livecoding**.
+I think that, first of all, we need to build a more powerful and convenient interface and primitives for updating the running network on the fly in the spirit of our January 25, 2018 experiment in order to enable **comfortable livecoding**.

 This would allow us to reduce the cost of doing various experiments in this formalism.